1871fotc/1871fotc.github.io/docs/headstones/lost-paddington-headstones.md

 ![Memorials standing in the reserved area in Paddington](../assets/paddington-cemetery-ca-1900-16x9.jpg)

-*<small>[Paddington Cemetery ca. 1900's](https://library-brisbane.ent.sirsidynix.net.au/client/en_AU/search/asset/22186/1) — Brisbane City Council.
+*<small>[Paddington Cemetery ca. 1900's](https://brisbane.recollectcms.com/nodes/view/17392#idx41189) — Brisbane City Council, Brisbane City Archives [BCC-D-20130035].
 Cropped.
 This photo is captioned 'Memorials standing in the reserved area' in Volume 2 of the 1914 Parliamentary papers.</small>*

 ## Paddington Cemetery Headstones moved to the Reserved Area { data-search-exclude }